 Fertilizer Canada developed an online course to help employers train their employees on the safe and secure storage and handling of ammonium nitrate.
+These principles are also the basis for the best practices seen in the CAN Security Code and is therefore a useful training tool for operators implementing the Code requirements.
 The course can be found on the Fertilizer Canada website: http://fertilizercanada.ca/safety-security/elearning/ammonium-nitrate-training/